 The Sultan of Yogyakarta holds a powerful political and spiritual position in the region.
-Now, it seems the Sultan is manoeuvring to make his eldest daughter his heir, representing a breakaway from long-standing tradition and sparking feuds amongst members of the royal court.
+Now, it seems the Sultan is manoeuvring to make his eldest daughter his heir, representing a breakaway from long-standing tradition and sparking feuds among members of the royal court.

 In the news